15 Reasons Why It’s Time To Upgrade To The i-mop

-The i-mop was engineered with lots of user feedback, resulting in unique ease of use.
-The controls are simple with visuals rather than complex words to read.
-In fact the only thing an operator must learn is the black “Eco” button, which reduces the water usage by 40%.
+First off, the controls are labelled with easy-to-understand visuals instead of complex words.
+In fact, the only thing an operator must learn is the black “Eco” button, which reduces the water usage by 40%.

-You realise the value of the intensive design process when you feel how easy it is to control an i-mop.
-The centrally mounted handle means your hands are free to sit anywhere on the handle grips, not wedged in between an uncomfortable side wall that some scrubber handles have - making single-handed operation easy.\ \ Of course, this all sounds great in theory, but the real test is when your staff give it a whirl themselves.
+Finally, the centrally-mounted handle means your hands are free to sit anywhere on the handle grips, and are not wedged in between an uncomfortable side wall that some scrubber handles have - making single-handed operation easy.\ \ Of course, this all sounds great in theory, but the real test is when your staff give it a whirl themselves.